growing people & growing community

 seed to supper

-Seed to Supper is a free, comprehensive five-week beginners gardening course created by the Oregon Food Bank and taught here in North Carolina by volunteer facilitators, including Master Gardeners.
-This free course teaches low-to-mid income individuals how to grow their own fruits and vegetables, build their own backyard garden beds, and preserve their harvest.
-Participants are given some of the supplies that they need to start their own backyard garden.
-Over eighty individuals have graduated from Seed-to-Supper since it began in 2015 and many go on to be permanent community gardeners at the Camden Street Learning Garden.
+Seed to Supper is a five-week beginners gardening course, teaching individuals how to grow their own fruits and vegetables, build backyard gardens, and sustain their harvest.
+More than eighty individuals have graduated from Seed-to-Supper since it began in 2015 and many go on to be permanent community gardeners at the Camden Street Learning Garden.